Core Concepts

 }Field Logic

-Now that every field node is synchronized with the corresponding UI element using the [field] directive, we can add logic to it.
+Now that every field node is synchronized with the corresponding UI element using the [formField] directive, we can add logic to it.
 We can add the follwing types of logic in our form fields.

 | Type of logic | Description |